-Your nanny should receive benefits such as paid holidays, sick days, and vacation time.Since a nanny is an employee, some parents pay for their nanny’s health insurance as well.
+Your nanny should receive benefits; such as paid holidays, sick days, and vacation time.Since a nanny is an employee, some parents pay for their nanny’s health insurance as well.
 If you do this, the nanny usually picks her own health plan and provides you with the financial breakdown.
 You can then decide to pay for all or part of the premium.
-If you don’t pay for health insurance, you should then pay a higher weekly or hourly wage to compensate for the fact that your nanny is paying this expense out of her salary.
-Employers don’t often pay for dental or vision plans, but you may choose to offer to help pay for a routine dental cleaning or eye exam.
+If you don’t pay for health insurance, you should pay a higher weekly or hourly wage to compensate for the fact that your nanny is paying this expense out of her salary.
+Employers don’t usually pay for dental or vision plans, but you may choose to offer to help pay for a routine dental cleaning or eye exam.

 When choosing quality childcare, finances is something that should always be considered.
 The fact of the manner is most families cannot afford a nanny and must opt for a lower cost childcare alternatives.
 A nanny is a luxury but study after study affirms the importance of individualized, one-on-one childcare, with a constant caregiver…particularly in the first 2 years of a child’s life.